jesussiancasf/jesussiancasf/README.md

 - 👋 Hi, I’m @jesussiancasf
 - 👀 I’m interested in learning many web technologies to become a great fullstack web developer
-- 🌱 I’m currently learning JavasScript fundamentals at Platzi 💚
+- 🌱 I’m currently learning Java Backend Development at Platzi 💚 and Udemy.
 - 💞️ I’m looking to collaborate on some interesting web projects that improve my abilities as developer.
-- 📫 How to reach me: E-mail me at jesussianflo@gmail.com or leave me a message  and Follow me in my LinkedIn account "LUIS JESÙS SIANCAS FLORES".
+- 📫 How to reach me: E-mail me at luisjesussiancasflores@gmail.com or leave me a message on my LinkedIn account https://www.linkedin.com/in/jesussiancasf.

 <!---
 jesussiancasf/jesussiancasf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.